svilupp/EconML/doc/spec/estimation/orthoiv.rst

 What are the relevant estimator classes?
 ========================================

-This section describes the methodology implemented in the classes, :class:`.OrthoIV`, :class:`.DMLIV`, :class:`.NonParamDMLIV`, :class:`.LinearDRIV`, :class:`.SparseLinearDRIV`, :class:`.ForestDRIV`,
+This section describes the methodology implemented in the classes :class:`.OrthoIV`, :class:`.DMLIV`, :class:`.NonParamDMLIV`, :class:`.LinearDRIV`, :class:`.SparseLinearDRIV`, :class:`.ForestDRIV`,
 :class:`.IntentToTreatDRIV`, :class:`.LinearIntentToTreatDRIV`.
-Click on each of these links for a detailed module documentation and input parameters of each class.
+Click on each of these links for detailed module documentation and input parameters of each class.

 When should you use it?
 ==================================